 |Java SDK||SDK demos for various programming languages|

-- You cannot upload objects larger than 5 GB.
+You cannot upload objects larger than 5 GB.
+If objects you want to upload is larger than 5 GB, use resumable upload.

 - Object names cannot start with a forward slash (/) or a backslash (\).

-- If you upload a large number of objects with sequential prefixes such as timestamps and letters in the object names, multiple object indexes may be stored in a single partition.
+If you upload a large number of objects by using sequential prefixes such as timestamps and letters in the object names, multiple object indexes may be stored in a single partition.
 If too many requests are sent to query these objects, the responsiveness may be slow.
-We recommend that you do not upload a large number of objects with sequential prefixes.
+We recommend that you do not upload a large number of objects by using sequential prefixes.
 For more information about how to change sequential prefixes to random prefixes, see OSS performance and scalability best practices.

 - Enable versioning

-If versioning is enabled, deleted or overwritten objects are saved as previous versions.
+If versioning is enabled, overwritten objects are saved as previous versions.
 You can recover the previous versions at any time.
 For more information, see Overview.

 - Include a parameter in the upload request header